Chief Financial Officer Announcement:

 Michelle Leahy joined AFTD as Office Manager in August 2009.
 She has 20 plus years of management and residential design experience in the private sector.
 Her position changed to Business Manager in the summer of 2012.
 Michelle is responsible for the management of business operations, internal control systems, annual audit efficiency, HR policy and compliance and donation processes.
 She also oversees logistical aspects of AFTD-hosted conferences.

 Matthew Sharp, M.S.S., joined the staff in December 2009 as Program Coordinator.
 Having earned his Master of Social Service degree from Bryn Mawr College’s Graduate School of Social Work and Social Research, he made a career transition to social services from the field of natural sciences.
 Matt also has a personal connection to FTD, as his father-in-law was recently diagnosed with the disease.
-Matt is integral to AFTD’s patient and caregiver support and education efforts, and is responsible for development of AFTD’s Grassroots Network.
+Matt is integral to AFTD’s patient and caregiver support and education efforts, and is responsible for the development of AFTD’s Grassroots Network.

-Development & Marketing Assistant
+Development & Business Assistant

 Jamie Barnaba joined AFTD in April 2015 as Development & Business Assistant.
 She brings corporate and academic experience that includes database work, writing, communications, and event planning.
 She holds a B.A. in Communications from West Chester University of Pennsylvania.

 Programs and Services Assistant